Ever heard the term ADSR thrown around and weren’t sure what it meant?

 Keep it nice and subtle.
 Only turn up the sustain a little bit.

 ADSR can be a huge help in any mix.
 It’s a great way to perfect your mix’s balance with minimal automation.
+It’s also crucial for interesting sound design.

 So next time you’re having trouble getting something to sit right, think about how a transient shaper could help.